Derpitron/inter-derp/README.md

 surrounding glyphs, slashed zero for when you need to disambiguate "0" from "o", tabular numbers, etc.

+**This is my personal fork of Inter, with some stylistic alternates added to it.
+Please visit the upstream repo for stable font builds.**

 [![Sample](docs/res/sample.png)](https://rsms.me/inter/samples/)

 ### [⬇︎ Download the latest release](https://github.com/rsms/inter/releases/latest)